linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 28.04.2025
+- Topic: Web4 - Decentralized Internet
+- Directory: /posts/2025/April/28
+- Description: ``` Dive into Web4: The Decentralized Internet!
+Build your own social network without needing any tech skills.
+You're in control – set the rules, design your space, and connect directly with your community.
+Experience information flowing freely and networks running autonomously.
+Join the revolution with Linkspreed and Web4!
+#Web4 #DecentralizedInternet #SocialNetworks #CommunityBuilding #Linkspreed #FutureOfInternet ```

 ### 27.04.2025
 - Topic: Web4 - PHP Composer
 - Directory: /posts/2025/April/27